 Essentially, you give the final answer and ask students if they can make it with a set of variables.
 For instance, “can you make 45 using 4, 9, 5, 8, 6, and 7?” and the students then write equations with those numbers.
 This allows you to see if students truly understand how to break apart numbers and put them back together with a bunch of possibilities.

-You can use this same strategy with colors, music notes, or dance steps.
+You can use this same arts and math strategy with colors, music notes, or dance steps.
 For example:

 - Give students a shade of purple and ask students to recreate it using blue, red, cyan, magenta and white and write down the ratio of each color.
 Want to go more advanced?
 Try creating the shade digitally.

 - Provide a note value like a half note or a whole note and ask students to create it using half notes, quarter notes, eighth notes, and quarter rests.
 After using the musical notation, have them recreate the process using the fractional counterparts (ie: how to make 1 (whole note) from 1/2, 1/4, 1/8).